SanzharMrz/pic-folder-parser/README.md

 $ python main.py --mode predict --folder /home/user/photos/ --output-folder /home/user/results/
 ```

-After processing all photos, in output folder __"YES"__ and __"NO"__ subdirectories will appear, where all proceeded pictures were copied.
+After processing all photos, in output folder will appear __"YES"__ and __"NO"__ subdirectories, where all proceeded pictures were copied.
 For evaluating models performance, run:

 ```bash
 # Run eval